open-toolchain/tekton-catalog/container-registry/README.md

 * **builtImage**: The Image PipelineResource that will be created as output of this task.

-## Docker In Docker (DIND) Kubernetes Cluster Hosted helper task
+## Docker In Docker (DIND) Kubernetes Cluster Hosted helper task: execute-in-dind-cluster-task
-This task runs `docker` commands (build, inspect...) that communicate with a docker dind instane hosted in a kubernetes cluster, and pushes the resulting image to the IBM Cloud Container Registry.
+This task runs `docker` commands (build, inspect...) that communicate with a docker dind instance hosted in a kubernetes cluster (eventually deploying the Docker DinD if needed), and pushes the resulting image to the IBM Cloud Container Registry.

 ### Inputs